 This project has been classified as an Involve project based on the International Association of Public Participation Spectrum.
 This means we work directly with the public, stakeholders, and rightsholders throughout the design process to ensure that ideas and aspirations are understood and considered in the design for the parks.

-In this phase, the City will work with community members and the Stakeholder Advisory Group to identify priorities for the park improvements, including a vision and guiding principles for each park.
+In this phase, the City worked with community members to identify priorities for the park improvements.
 This input will inform the development of design options, which will be presented in Community Engagement Phase 2.

 From July 4 to October 1, an online survey collected feedback from 220 respondents on priorities for the park improvements.
 The survey was available in English and Simplified Chinese.